-U-label domain names cannot contain more than 63 characters.
+U-label domain names cannot contain more than 63 characters per segment when converted to its ASCII version.

 Characters must be alphanumeric or hyphens with the exception that you cannot use a hyphen as the first character, the third and fourth characters (combined together), or the last character of a label.
-For example, ns1.te--st.nz is invalid with two hyphens as the third and fourth characters.
+For example, nsl.te--st.nz is invalid with two hyphens as the third and fourth characters.